-Mobilizing the Church for Evangelism and Assimilation (PM 305) explores the purpose and methods of evangelism in the context of the local Basic church growth principles are church. evaluated as well as various methods for effectively reaching the lost within the community.
-The biblical foundation for the church's responsibility to take the gospel to every person is laid.
-The role of the pastor in leading the congregation to develop and implement an overall strategic is emphasized.
+Mobilizing the Church for Evangelism and Assimilation (PM 305) explores the purpose and methods of evangelism in the context of the local church.
+Evangelism methodologies are evaluated as well as various tools for effectively reaching the lost within the community.
+The biblical foundation for 'the importance of lay ministry, dependence on the Holy Spirit and the role of the pastor in leading the congregation to develop and implement an overall strategic plan are emphasized.
+3 credit hours Alternate years, spring

-Principles for Effective Leadership (PM 306) explores the unique demands of leadership in the local church, including a study of servant leadership, biblical principles of leadership, the personal development of leadership skill/ability, exploring personal leadership style, and the practice of highly effective leaders.
+Principles for Effective Leadership (PM 306) explores the unique demands of leadership in the local church, including a study of servant leadership, biblical principles of leadership, the development of leadership skills, exploring personal leadership styles, and the practices of highly effective leaders.